KonstantinosMich91/questionsProject/README.md

 1. Check that you have node and npm installed -> node -v & npm -v
 2. Download Node.js from https://nodejs.org/en/.
-3. Download Angular cli.
-To install the CLI using npm, open a terminal/console window and enter the following command:   npm install -g @angular/cli
+3. Install Angular cli, open a terminal/console as administrator window and enter the following command:   npm install -g @angular/cli
-4. Get into the questionsProject file: cd questionsProject

-5.Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding